nus-cs2113-AY2122S2/tp/docs/UserGuide.md

     * `Alice`, `Bob`, `Charlie`
   * Paid for by:
     * `Alice`
-* A session represents a period of time and stores one or more activities, as well as a list of participants.
-Each activity could have a different payer.
+* A session represents a group outing that that spans a period of time and stores activities, as well as a list of participants.
+Each activity can have a different payer.
   * Example: `Bob's birthday`
   * Consisting of the following participants:
     * `Alice`, `Bob`, `Charlie`